 Minister: Private school fees still expected to be affordable after VAT change

-The Conservatives labelled moves to remove the VAT exemption and business rates relief for private schools as ‘destructive, disruptive and divisive’.
+The Government defeated a Commons motion as the Tories said removal of VAT exemption and business rates relief for private schools is ‘destructive’.

 Your support helps us to tell the story